javaee/glassfish/v3/admingui/j1plugin/gfplugin/solution/myplugin/README.txt

-This directory includes sub-directory correspoinding to the completed exercise #1, #2 and #3.
+This directory contains sub-directories corresponding to completed exercises:
+#1, #2 and #3.
+All of these completed exercises include: source code, classes
-All of this completed exercise include the source, the classes and a jar file under the target direcotory, ready to be integrated to GlassFish V3.
+files, and a jar file.
+The files are ready to integrate directly into GlassFish v3.